nisreenabuzidan/Data-Engineering-Project-LH/README.md

 - Cities collection/table used to store data about cities of the studies airports
 - Airports collection/table used to store data about selected airports
-- flights collection/table used to store data about flights between selected airports
+- flights collection/table used to store data about flights between selected airports The following diagram illustrates the relational DB :

     ![The following diagram illustrates the relational DB](https://github.com/nisreenabuzidan/Data-Engineering-Project-LH/blob/main/images/ERD.svg)